Kravantokh/nvim/README.md

 The repository has `nvim` as the name so that it can be directly cloned into `.config` on linux or `AppData\Local` on Windows and it will automatically have the correct name to be recognized by neovim.

 If you want to make neovim transparent run `:TransparentEnable` and then it will retain that transparency has been turned on.

+# Branches

+This repository has multiple branches.
+The `base` branch is a minimalist version of my configuration, whereas the `ide` is a more feature-rich version.
+The `ide-job` version is a version that has some job-specific stuff added to `ide`.
+The default branch is `ide`.
+If you wish to use the minimal version clone with the `-b base` flag.